manloloy/ECE205Course/CourseNotes/05a-SFML-Module1-Intro.md

 This module walks you through installing and configuring SFML in your **VirtualBox Ubuntu Desktop** environment, writing and compiling a test program, and using a `Makefile`.

+#### **NOTE: If you've already setup your machine using the first lecture, you can skip to the test in Step 4.
+If you have some missing packages that are needed, review the setup steps below to make sure you have everything you need installed.**
 ---

 ## Task 1: Install VirtualBox